Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Application of NGAS in the Leading Order (LO) to Anharmonic Interactions (AHI)

-Solution of the gap-equation (GE) eqn.(29) constitutes the key ingredient in the calculation of the energy spectrum.
-From eqs.(25) and (31), it then follows that the eigen values of $H_{0}$ also acquire the required $~g~,~\xi~$-dependence and the leading order (LO) result for the energy is given by
+{\bf (iii) Determination of the Energy-Spectrum in the Leading Order (LO)} The solution of the gap equation (GE) eqn.(29) constitutes the key component in the calculation of the energy spectrum.
+From eqs.(28) and (31), it follows that the eigenvalues of $H_{0}$ also acquire the requisite $~g~,~\xi~$-dependence, and the leading order (LO) result for the energy is given by

 where `$\omega $' is obtained as a solution of the $GE$ for the QAHO given by eqn.(29).
-It is to be noted that the $GE$, eqn.(29) is in the form of a cubic equation of the type
+It should be noted that the $GE$, eqn.(29), is in the form of a cubic equation of the type

 The real solution of this eqn.(33) is given by,